ini-bdds/bdqc/README.rst

                 "separator_is_regex": false
             },

-The mean value of the 2nd column is given by
+The mean value of the 2nd column is identified by the path:

 	bdqc.builtin.tabular/tabledata/columns/1/stats/mean.